-GENEVA — The world’s biggest atom smasher will restart for the first test beams in September 2021, a half year later than planned, and will operate for an extended run from the start of March 2022 until the end of 2024, the European Organization for Nuclear Research said on Friday.
+GENEVA (AN) — The world’s biggest atom smasher will restart for the first test beams in September 2021, a half year later than planned, and will operate for an extended run from the start of March 2022 until the end of 2024, the European Organization for Nuclear Research said on Friday.

 Managers at the international organization, known by its French acronym CERN, agreed to the new operating calendar with the approval of a governing council of 23 member nations.
 The council also was responsible for reappointing Fabiola Gianotti, an Italian physicist, to a second five-year term as CERN’s director-general starting in January 2021.

 CERN completed a major milestone by connecting several tunnels 100 meters underground between the LHC and its successor, the High-Luminosity LHC.
 A second connection between the new tunnels and the LHC tunnel also was completed.
 The underground structures are due to be fully completed by mid-2021, CERN said, while the surface buildings are scheduled to be finished by mid-2022.

 The LHC has a limited life-span and is sometimes shut down for repairs or upgrades.
 Since 2018 the collider has been going through a major upgrade that is referred to as LS2.
 Its purpose is to increase the number of proton collisions for experiments, which boosts the probability of more discoveries about the universe’s fundamental properties.

 The upgrade initially was due to be completed by early 2021 but "the schedule has had to be modified due to the COVID-19 pandemic," CERN said in a statement.

 It is now expected to operate in a high-luminosity mode by the start of 2028.
 Luminosity refers to the number of collisions among sub-atomic particles.
 The higher the luminosity, the more data become available.
 The upgrades will increase the number of proton collisions for experiments.